georgeyord/ansible-playground/README.md

 scripts/init_local.sh
 ```

-Edit `hosts.ini` to describe your servers.
+Copy `hosts.ini.example` to `hosts.ini` to describe your servers.
 For example it could be as simple as this:
 ```
 [all:vars]
 ansible_ssh_private_key_file = ~/.ssh/id_rsa